A continuous variable quantum battery with wireless and remote charging: Abstract

 \section{Abstract}

 Quantum battery has become one of the hot issues at the research frontiers of quantum physics recently.
-Charging power, extractable work and wireless charging over long-distance are three important aspects of interest.
+Charging power, ergotropy and wireless charging over long-distance are three important aspects of interest.
 Non-contact electromagnetic interaction provides an important avenue for wireless charging.
-In this paper, we design a wireless and remote charging scheme based on the quantized Hamiltonian of two coupled LC circuits, and focus on the charging dynamics of a continuous variable quantum battery.
-It is found that the quantum entanglement, which is regarded as a significant quantum resource, is not a prerequisite for charging the battery and extracting useful work.
-On the contrary, all of the energy in the battery could be converted into useful work in the absence of the entanglement for our model.
-The often overlooked counter-rotating wave coupling in the interacting Hamiltonian is helpful for extracting more useful work from the charger.
-If the coupling between the battery and the charger is designed to contain both the rotating and counter-rotating wave couplings, the extractable work can be obtained even if the charger is prepared in thermal states, while such effect cannot be achieved in the presence of a rotating or counter-rotating wave coupling alone.
-Finally, the effect of the system's parameters on the extractable work is discussed, which will provide a reference for full use of the thermal state energy.
+In this paper, we design a wireless and remote charging scheme based on the quantized Hamiltonian of two coupled LC circuits and investigate the charging dynamics of a continuous variable quantum battery.
+It is found that the system can obtain more ergotropy only when the characteristic frequency of the battery is larger than that of the charger.
+The quantum coherence is more significant than the quantum entanglement for the ergotropy of the quantum battery, regardless of whether the interaction between the charger and the battery is rotating or counter-rotating wave coupling.
+The feasibility of enabling the battery to extract ergotropy from the thermal reservoir through interplay between the charger and the environment is demonstrated when the roles of the rotating and counter-rotating wave couplings are considered simultaneously.
+Our wireless charging scheme is not only simple and cost-effective but also offers a longer charging distance than existing qubit batteries.